chief/.emacs.d/README.md

 - [ ] Check my-kill-region-or-line function with empty lines
 - [x] ~~Add js package~~
 - [ ] Check error with markdown-mode
+- [ ] Optimize the use of defer in use-package

 ## Credits